mich-gamedev/sphero-minigolf/README.md

 ## How to play:
-1. Sphero will start spinning, press **space** to stop it and decide the angle.
+1. Sphero will start spinning, press `space` to stop it and decide the angle.
-2. Sphero will start pulsing, press **enter** to decide the force of the hit and make it start moving.
+2. Sphero will start pulsing, press `enter` to decide the force of the hit and make it start moving.
 3. Wait your turn.

 ## Problems:
-- [ ] Sphero api has no collision normal exposed, so there's no option for proper "bouncing" off walls.
-Current fix is to just rotate it 180 degrees, may remove bouncing with more testing.
+- [x] Sphero api has no collision normal exposed, so there's no option for proper "bouncing" off walls.
+Decided to remove bouncing.
-- [ ] BleakAdapter does not disconnect if the program is terminated, so it can disable a toy until the computer is shut off.
+- [x] BleakAdapter does not disconnect if the program is terminated, so it can disable a toy until the computer is shut off.
+Added an exit flag via pressing `esc` to fix this.